• FB

 Instructions

-4. Preheat your oven to 425F.
-Yes, I know the recipe calls for 350 but trust me on this.
+3. Preheat your oven to 425°F. Yes, I know the recipe calls for 350, but trust me on this.
 I typically bake my muffins in the upper third of the oven.
-You see placing the muffins in the upper third of the oven it tends to be hotter and the heat more constant.
+You see, placing the muffins in the upper third of the oven tends to be hotter and more constant.
 You can most certainly use the middle rack as well if you want.

-5. Spray the top of your muffin pan with non-stick spray.
+4. Spray the top of your muffin pan with non-stick spray.
 Line the pan with cupcake/muffin liners.
+Place a muffin liner in every other muffin well.

-6. The batter will be THICK.
+5. The batter will be THICK.
 You can gently stir it first.
 Just try not to deflate it.
-Fill the muffin papers almost ALL THE WAY TO THE TOP OF THE PAPER. (just leave about a 1/8″ from the top).
-Yes I know, it’s spilled over before but this works.
+Fill the muffin papers almost TO THE TOP OF THE PAPER. (leave about a 1/8″ from the top).
+Yes, I know, it’s spilled over before, but this works.

-7. If you have empty cavities in your muffin tin (not enough batter), remove the liner and add 1/2 cup water in each.
+6. If your muffin tin has empty cavities (not enough batter), remove the liner and add 1/4 cup water to each cavity.

-9. Reduce heat to 350 (DO NOT OPEN THE DOOR TO DROP THE TEMP.. sorry for the YELLING.. lol) and bake for 6-10 minutes or until a toothpick inserted comes out barely clean (crumbs are OK). *Note: this will depend on your actual recipe.
+8. Reduce heat to 350 (DO NOT OPEN THE DOOR TO DROP THE TEMP—sorry for the yelling, lol) and bake for 6-10 minutes or until a toothpick inserted comes out barely clean (crumbs are OK). *Note: This will depend on your actual recipe.

-11. Remove the muffins (they will be hot) from the pan and cool on the rack.
-Do not leave them in the pan to cool completely as the bottoms and sides will become soggy.
+10. Remove the muffins (they will be hot) from the pan and cool on the rack.
+Please do not leave them in the pan to cool completely, as this will make the bottoms and sides soggy.
 Leaving them in the pan builds up too much moisture.

 Notes